-Because the current at the contacts of SF6 density relay is small, there will be no arc between the contacts.
+Because the current at the contacts of the SF6 density relay is small, there will be no arc between the contacts.
 The sparks at the contacts are due to the inductance in the contact circuit.
 When the contacts are disconnected, there will be overvoltage on the inductance.
 The overvoltage and the power supply voltage are on the contact gap and discharge through the gap that is just separated.
 Due to the limitation of energy, spark discharge is the only phenomenon.
 The replacement and transformation of the energy in the capacitance and inductance existing between the contacts makes the spark discharge flicker and become a high-frequency signal.

 Furthermore, spark discharge will also cause damage to the contacts and reduce the service life, so it is necessary to eliminate it.